 One of the worst things about flying can be ear pressure that our little one’s feeling during landing and take off.
 Try and have something on hand to keep your little one sucking during these periods such as a bottle or a dummy.
 The sucking will hopefully help to relieve any pain or pressure that they may be feeling or at least distract them.

 If your child takes regular medications or uses medical equipment daily, take them with you on the flight and administer as required.
 If you are on a long-haul flight, touch base with your GP about potentially adjusting the times of these medications.
+Use a lockable medication bag to keep your little ones safe when travelling.

 Entertain your Kids!